meltano/meltano/docs/src/plugins/README.md

 If you don't see the extractor you need here, we have a [tutorial for creating your extractor](/tutorials/create-a-custom-extractor.html).
 We are constantly working to build new extractors, and our current roadmap includes: Google Ads, Shopify and Segment as next on the list.
 :::

-## Loaders
+#### Reporting Database

-Meltano hosted accounts offer a pre-configured [Postgres](/plugins/loaders/postgres.html) database, which will act as the reporting database where all your extracted data from the sources above will live.
+Meltano hosted accounts come with a pre-configured [Postgres](/plugins/loaders/postgres.html) database, which acts as the reporting database where all your extracted data from the sources above will live.